omarreis/vsop2013/constellations/README.md

 Check the stories and images:

-* [The Sacrifice of Andromeda](Andromeda.md) constellations Andromeda, Cassiopeia, Cepheus, Cetus amd Perseus
+* [The Sacrifice of Andromeda](Andromeda.md) constellations Andromeda, Cassiopeia, Cepheus, Cetus and Perseus

 * [Aquila, Zeus and Europa](Aquila.md) constellations Aquila and Taurus

 * [Centaurus](Centaurus.md) constellations Centaurus and Pegasus

-* [The Hunt for the Golden Fleece](GoldenFleece.md) constellations Orion and Vela ( the Argo )
+* [The Hunt for the Golden Fleece](GoldenFleece.md) constellations Orion and Vela ( the ship Argo )

 * [Hercules and Leo](HerculesLeo.md) constellations Hercules and Leo